VictorPhan/Cellular-Growth-Simulation/README.md

 ###Todo:
 * Create object for keeping track of lineage
-* Add parameter for choosing which LAYER attribute to plot in the resulting image
 * Assign better variable and function names
 * Documentation for the functions and setting parameters to run the program